 Barbara Coates – Executive Director

 Barbara accepted the position of Executive Director at Dan’s Legacy in September, 2016, after four years with the Marketing and Communications team at Variety – The Children’s Charity of BC.
-Barbara brings a 33 year background in broadcasting, communications and public relations to her role, with experience in the private, government and non-profit sectors.
-She is an active and long-time volunteer, serving on numerous business, sports, educational, non-profit and government committees and boards in her community of Delta.
+Barbara brings a 33-year background in broadcasting and communications to her role, as well as marketing, public relations and fundraising for clients in the health, not-for-profit and government sectors.
+She is an active and long-time volunteer, serving on numerous business, sports, educational, charitable and government committees and boards in her community of Delta.
 Barbara is passionate about children’s and mental health issues, and is a past Director with the Canadian Mental Health Association (Delta).
-She is currently an active mentor with Canadian Public Relations Society (CPRS) Vancouver, and Communications Chair with the Delta Federal Liberal Riding Association.
+She has mentored many young broadcast and communications professionals throughout her career, is a Director on the Board of the CBC 20 Year Association and member of the Surrey Board of Trade Social Policy Committee.
 Barbara holds a Diploma in Broadcast Communications and a Certificate in Marketing Management/Public Relations (Distinction) from BCIT.

 Tom was first brought in as a consultant with Dan’s Legacy, and, after working with the foundation’s board for four months, was hired to be their Director of Programs and senior counsellor.
 Tom graduated from Simon Fraser University with B.A. in Psychology in 1985.
 Over the next six years he completed his Masters in Psychology as well as two years of specialized counselling programs in various universities in Canada and the USA.
 He developed one of the first diversion programs for at-risk youth while working as a police counsellor and established the original affinity card campaign while being the founding Executive Director for the Selkirk College Foundation.
 Tom was the founder and Executive Director of the Sanctuary Foundation that for fifteen years provided work and life skills programs, counselling and the first jobs for thousands of at-risk youth in Metro Vancouver.
 During his last five years with the Sanctuary Foundation he worked with the Cuban Ministry of Education setting up an apprenticeship program in bike mechanics for at-risk Cuban youth.
 Tom has also worked as a community counsellor for a local First Nation community and as a family support worker and counsellor for a local alternative high school.
 For the last fifteen years he has managed and volunteered at a local surplus food cooperative.